raffertyuy/brain-assistant/VIBE_CODING_GUIDE.md

 ## Tech Stack
 - Use Vite and React Typescript.
-- No databse, all data is stored locally.
+- No database, all data is stored locally.
 Unless specified, use your best judgement on the file format (e.g. markdown, JSON, YAML, CSV, etc.)

 ## My Productivity Principles